Editing a target group

 -

-In the IP address field, specify the target's IP address and select the subnet.
+In the IP address field, specify the target's IP address and select its subnet.

 -

-For example, specify a private IPv4 address belonging to your data center connected to Yandex Cloud through Yandex Cloud Interconnect.
-The IP address must be within the RFC 1918 private ranges
+For example, you can specify a private IPv4 address from your data center connected to Yandex Cloud through Yandex Cloud Interconnect.
+This IP address must belong to the RFC 1918 private address range

 Click Add target resource.